 Let's figure out what you're actually making.
 Founders get lost here constantly.
 They see a traffic chart going up and to the right and assume cash is hitting the bank.
 It isn't.

-The average B2B conversion rate for organic sits around 2.4%.
+According to Martal Group's 2025 B2B conversion rate statistics, the average organic conversion rate sits around 2.4%.
 That means for every 100 visitors, you're getting maybe two or three conversions if you're doing it right.

 The Attribution Problem in B2B SEO